 Downsides Related to AI and Cybersecurity

 While AI’s power and efficiency can help accelerate processes that benefit business, that speed and efficiency can also have unintended negative outcomes.
-The advantages organisations will realise with AI also introduce new risks, and it’s critical to manage those risks properly.
+The advantages organizations will realize with AI also introduce new risks, and it’s critical to manage those risks properly.

 It’s important, therefore, to evaluate an AI system’s potential vulnerabilities from inception, and to design appropriate controls while the system is still under development.
 Vulnerabilities will exist not only in the system itself, but also in the business processes that arise with the deployment of any new system.